-Qualitative objectives Operational initiative Areas Results achieved to 2022 Future actions Increase access to digital services Develop projects and services with social benefits for the area, including the refarming process Improved coverage of national thematic MUXes in over 1100 Italian municipalities, as part of the refarming project Planning of education initiatives started and information on the refarming process to the community and institutions Enriched the current phone contact centre with artificial intelligence capabilities and initiated activities for further development with new features and accessibility via email app Completion of regional DTT networks Development of DAB service in motorway tunnel (Gran Sasso) Developed hospitality services for FWA operators with a view to reducing the digital divide Start of marketing IP hybridisation service of the DDT platform (HbbTV) Ð Development of HbbTV services of interest to local communities Increase the commitment to socio-cultural initiatives benefiting the community Develop a Rai Way caring model/ system based on multiple initiatives Set up caring model (e.g. corporate donations, solidarity events and initiatives) and activation of first initiatives (e.g. Caritas, Il Cielo Itinerante) Participation in programmes to enhance emerging talents from university institutions promoted by organisations/associations (e.g. specific programmes/studies) Implement the initiatives include in the caring model Strengthen external communication on collaborative initiatives with universities and research centres Confirmed participation in the impact innovation programme "Innovation 4 Change" promoted by CDI Italy, CERN and Polytechnic University of Turin Participation in the Women's Engineering Thesis Award with the National Board of Engineers (CESOP) Participation in an international research project aimed at measuring the social impact of companies, sponsored by University College of London Ý Promote landscape impact reduction Collaborate with local institutions for potential facility merging Ensured collaboration with local institutions in relation to the possible unification of the plants and for the adoption of any prescriptions and/or technical and technological measures of visual mitigation √ ⊖ A 40 88 Promote plant bundling to customers Unified plants at the Pescara S. Silvestro site $\mathbf{V}$ Evaluate further merging opportunities
+Qualitative objectives Operational initiative Areas Results achieved to 2023 Recurring actions and activities included in the new plan Increase access to digital services 9 NULTIVE PROVIDED TO MINISTRATION TO THE SHARE STREET TO THE SHARE S Develop projects and services with social benefits for the area, including the refarming process Improved coverage of national thematic MUXes in over 1100 Italian municipalities, as part of the refarming project Conclusion of refarming activities Planning of education initiatives started and information on the refarming process to the community and institutions Enriched the current phone contact centre with artificial intelligence capabilities and initiated activities for further development with new features and accessibility via email app Development of DAB service in motorway tunnel (Gran Sasso) Developed hospitality services for FWA operators with a view to reducing the digital divide ✓ Increase the commitment to socio-cultural initiatives benefiting the community 4 MAINTY TORRIGINATION TORRIGINATI Develop a Rai Way caring model/system based on multiple initiatives Set up caring model (e.g. corporate donations, solidarity events and initiatives) and activation of first initiatives (e.g. Caritas, Il Cielo Itinerante) Participation in programmes to enhance emerging talents from university institutions promoted by organisations/associations (e.g. specific programmes/studies) Implemented the initiatives included in the caring model ✓ Strengthen external communication on collaborative initiatives with universities and research centres Confirmed participation in the impact innovation programme "Innovation 4 Change" promoted by CDI Italy, CERN and Polytechnic University of Turin Participation in the Women's Engineering Thesis Award with the National Board of Engineers (CESOP) Participation in the impact innovation program "Innovation 4 Change" promoted by CDI Italy, CERN and Polytechnic University of Turin Women's Engineering Thesis Award with the National Board of Engineers (CESOP)